Abhi94N/StudyBud/README.md

 2. Template Inheritence
    1. create a html template and then use include to use it on other html pages
       1. `{% include 'navbar.html' %}`
+      2. Split divs into component htmls that can be included in other page content
    2. main.html where common includes exist
       1. `{% extends 'main.html' %}`
 3. App templates